tanaka-lusengo/builders-collective-server/README.md

 A dedicated social media platform for Construction Professionals & Skilled Tradesmen and companies’ to network and secure quality jobs.
 - The back-end for https://github.com/tanaka-lusengo/builders-collective-client

+- You can find the deployed site on: https://builders-collective.herokuapp.com/

 ## Table of Content:
 - About The App
 - Technologies